USA and the UK

 The waiver process can be long and complex, but we can provide expert advice here at the Immigration Advice Service that can shed light and clarity on the situation.

 It’s also worth noting that the K1 visa is very specifically only appropriate for engaged couples with a bona fide relationship, fully intending to have a valid marriage ceremony in the US within 90 days of admission into the country.

-This rules out couples who are only considering getting married in the US during the visa’s validity as a possibility.
+This will rule out couples who are only considering getting married in the US during the visa’s validity as a possibility.
 You’ll need to provide proof, not just of your engagement, but also of your intended marriage in the US.